 Doug Struck has been a journalist for more than 30 years, covering six continents and 50 states as both a national and foreign correspondent for The Washington Post and, previously, The Baltimore Sun.
 He developed a specialty in global warming reporting at The Post, where he was a war correspondent, Nieman fellow and Pulitzer finalist.
 He now teaches as Journalist in Residence at Emerson College in Boston, and writes and produces for various outlets on a broad range of environmental issues.
 He has won a variety of awards.

-Hunter De Lench is our marketing and training manager, having worked in education for the past five years.
+Hunter De Lench is our marketing and training manager, having worked in education for the past six years.
 A 2006 graduate of Ithaca college, Hunter has worked in both academia, and for large and small corporations.
 Past positions have included working as a Sr. Consultant at EF Education, the worldwide leader in private education, with focuses on international travel and language learning.
 Most recently Hunter worked as an Account Manager at Wordstream, a Boston based internet startup designed to help small and medium sized businesses better manage their internet marketing.
 Hunter is a top sales and marketing performer, having been recognized in the top 5% of achievers for the 2011-2012 sales year at EF.
 Hunter is passionate about education, marketing, travel and history.

 Tom Fiedler is the Dean of the Boston University College of Communication (COM).
 He began his tenure on June 1, 2008 following a distinguished career in journalism.
 Tom joined the Miami Herald after graduating from COM and worked there for almost 30 years as an investigative reporter, a political columnist, the editorial page editor and finally, the executive editor, from 2001 to 2007.In 1987, after presidential hopeful Gary Hart told journalists asking about his suspected marital infedelity to follow him around, Fiedler and other Herald reporters took him up on the challenge and exposed Hart's campaign-ending affair with a Miami model.
 The next year, Fiedler received the Society of Professional journalists' top award for his coverage of the 1988 presidential election.
 Three years later, his investigative reporting on a religious cult, earned the Herald a Pulitzer Prize.
 The Herald's entire staff won another Pulitzer in 1993 for the paper's coverage of Hurricane Andrew.
 As the newspaper's executive editor, Fiedler was a stickler for journalism ethics, particularly after reporters working for the Herald's Spanish-language sister publication El Nuevo Herald, were found to be on the payroll of a U.S. government-owned anti-Castro news service in 2006.
 Fiedler also pushed his reporters and editors to embrace the Internet as a critical means of news delivery, rather than just an appendage of the newspaper.
 He also embraced new media as a visiting Murrow Lecturer and Goldsmith Fellow at Harvard University's Shorenstein Center on the Press, Politics and Public Policy, where he investigated the impact of the Web on the presidential primary system and taught a graduate course on the intersection of media, politics and public policy.
 In addition, Fiedler co-directed a project, sponsored by the Carnegie Corporation and the Knight Foundation, exploring the future of journalism education.
 In 2003, Fiedler received the College of Communication's Distinguished Alumni Award and in 2005, the college presented him with the Hugo Shong Lifetime Achievement Award in Journalism.
 In 2006, he was elected a member of BU's Board of Overseers.